pjakiela/ECON523/exercises/E11-clustering.md

 ## Empirical Exercise

 In the remainder of this exercise, we will extend the simulation program that we used in the in-class activity.
+In doing so, you will replicate and extend the loop from the In-Class Activity in several different ways.
 To get started, create a new do file containing the same simulation program that we used above (with 50 clusters, 20 observations per cluster, and a treatment effect of 0).
 Extend your do file as you answer the following questions.